go-joe/joe/_docs/content/_index.md

 To contribute to Joe, you can either write your own Module (e.g. to integrate another chat adapter) or work on Joe's code directly.
-You can of course also extend or improve this documentation or help with reviewing issues and pull requests on GitHub.
-Please open an issue or submit pull requests at https://github.com/go-joe/joe if you came across any issues.
-Further details for how to contribute  can be found in the [CONTRIBUTING.md][contributing] file.
+You can of course also extend or improve this documentation or help with reviewing issues and pull requests at https://github.com/go-joe/joe.
+Further details about how to contribute can be found in the [CONTRIBUTING.md][contributing] file.

 ## License